HandsOnDataViz/book/map/carto/README.md

 21) If you make edits to your map, you must click the blue Update button to republish your map to the web.

+## Learn more
-Learn more with the Carto learning guide, Getting Started with Carto Builder https://carto.com/learn/guides/intro/getting-started-with-carto-builder
+- Getting Started with Carto Builder https://carto.com/learn/guides/intro/getting-started-with-carto-builder

 {% footer %}
 {% endfooter %}